duysqubix/MuOxi/README.md

 ## Quick Start Guide

 The project contains multiple bins that can be evoked from the command line:

-* *(Not working as intended at the moment)* **cargo run --bin muoxi_web**
+* **cargo run --bin muoxi_web**
-    * Starts the websocket server listening for incoming webclients, *default 8001*
+    * Starts the WebSocket bridge listening on `ws://127.0.0.1:8080` (override `WEB_ADDR`).
+      Per-WS-client, it opens a fresh outbound TCP connection to the staging proxy at `127.0.0.1:8000` (override `PROXY_ADDR`).
+Implemented with `tokio-tungstenite`.

 * **cargo run --bin muoxi_staging**
     * starts the main Proxy Staging server where all clients will *live*, this area is where clients will communicate to the game engine.
 Direct telnet clients can connect this is server via port *8000*

 * **cargo run --bin muoxi_watchdog**
   * starts the external process that monitors changes to configuration json files.
-Once a change has been detected it triggers an update protocol to update MongoDB
+Once a change has been detected it triggers an update protocol to update PostgreSQL via Diesel.

 * **cargo run --bin muoxi_engine**
     * Starts the main game engine running in it's own seperate process.
 The whole game is contained